dkleingit/aisearch/README.md

 Before running the `document_loader.py` script, you need to prepare the data that will be indexed and stored in the Azure AI Search service.
 Follow these steps to create the data:

 1. **Prepare Your Text Files**:
-   - Gather the text files you want to index and make sure they are formatted properly for text extraction.
-Each text file should contain the content that you want to index and should be in plain text format.
+   - Collect the text files you wish to index, ensuring they are correctly formatted for text extraction.
+Each file should contain the desired content in plain text format with a .txt extension.

 2. **Organize Your Data**:
    - Place your text files in the `data` directory of your project.
 This directory will be used as the source of data for indexing.